avarga/tkpath/doc/README.txt

             defined in absolute coordinates but in the space of the items coordinate system.
 It defaults to {0 0 1 0}.
         -units bbox|userspace sets the units of the transition coordinates.
 	    See above.
 Defaults to bbox.
+Not implemented in the Tk and GDI backends.

 o Radial gradients are created and configured using: